wermos/advent-of-code/README.md

 Apart from that, another goal is to learn things while doing these problems.
 One way I've ensured that this goal will be met, to some extent at least, is by forcing myself to do each year in a different programming language.
 So far, the languages I've decided are

 - 2015 will be in Java.
 - 2018 will be in Rust.
-(Day 1 will have to be redone.)
+(Day 1 had to be redone because the original inputs were for a different AoC account which has since been lost to time.)
 - 2022 will be in C++.
 - 2023 will be in Python.